-OHA does not exist in a vacuum, it is a part of a greater whole.
-It is one state agency among many state agencies and it serves the Hawaiian Community, one of many communities in the State of Hawaii.
+OHA does not exist in a bubble.
 What impacts the State of Hawaii will impact OHA and the Hawaiian community.
-And what impacts the Hawaiian Community will often impact the state of Hawaii.
+And what impacts the Hawaiian Community and OHA will often impact the State of Hawaiʻi.
 The same issues that plague the state of Hawaii also plagues the Hawaiian Community.
-As such, OHA must be aware of all issues that impact the state of Hawaii, and especially those that may disproportional impact the Hawaiian Community.
-Addressing such issues will not only impact the Hawaiian Community, but also show the larger community that OHA is a good neighbor and team player.
-It will also show that we are willing to carry our own load, which will build community good will towards OHA.
+As such, OHA must be aware of all issues that impact the state of Hawaiʻi, and especially those issues that may disproportional impact the Hawaiian Community.

 Hawaii's traffic is among the worst in America.